MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enable-features-office-365.md

 #### Tagging

 Tags let users communicate with a subset of people on a team.
-Tags can be applied to team members or groups.
-After a tag is applied, it can be used in @mentions in any standard channel of the team.
-Use these settings to control who can apply tags and how tags are used across your organization.
+Tags can be added to one or more team members.
+After a tag is added, it can be used in @mentions by anyone on the team in a channel post or to start a conversation with only those people who are assigned that tag.
+Use these settings to control who can add tags and how tags are used across your organization.
 To learn more, see [Manage tags in Teams](manage-tags.md).

 #### Email integration